wictorwilen/gulp-spsync/README.md

 # Features

 * Gulp plugin
-* Copies local files to a SharePoint Document library
+* Copies local files to a SharePoint Document libraries and galleries

-# Planned features
-* Support for sub folders
-* Support for multiple libraries

 # How to use

 1. Prepare SharePoint by registering a SharePoint app using appregnew.aspx.
 Eg go to https://contoso.sharepoint.com/sites/site/_layouts/15/appregnew.aspx
 2. Click on Generate for both Client Id and Client Secret.
 For Title, App Domain and Redirect URI, write something you don't care about.
 Then click on Create
 3. Note down the Client Id and Client Secret, you will need it later
 4. Navigate to appinv.aspx, https://contoso.sharepoint.com/sites/site/_layouts/15/appinv.aspx, enter the client ID in the App Id box and press Lookup
-5. In the Permission Request XML text box enter the following XML and click Create
+5. In the Permission Request XML text box enter the following XML and click Create (Note: `FullControl` is required to update assets in the Master Page gallery)
 ```
 <AppPermissionRequests AllowAppOnlyPolicy="true">
     <AppPermissionRequest
         Scope="http://sharepoint/content/sitecollection/web"
-        Right="Manage"/>
+        Right="FullControl"/>
 </AppPermissionRequests>
 ```
 6. In the following consent screen choose to trust the App by clicking on Trust It!